-As somebody once said (it may well have been Billy Connelly) one of the major features of the Saturnalian celebrations in Britain is that you get to drink all kinds of exotic and sometimes really unpleasant, booze you wouldn’t touch the rest of the year.
+As somebody once said (it may well have been Billy Connolly) one of the major features of the Saturnalian celebrations in Britain is that you get to drink all kinds of exotic and sometimes really unpleasant, booze you wouldn’t touch the rest of the year.
 When I was a lad in Sheffield this meant Advokaat, Cherry Heering And Drambuie.
 (I seem to think we referred to it as Dram-Spewy).

 But these days, international sophisticate that I am, I turn my gaze to the Japanese supermarket in Little Tokyo.

 First there was this Iwate Kura Bakushu Oyster Stout (above), “stout brewed with oysters” as it says on the label, to hammer home the message.
 Now language, especially translated language, is always a bit of a minefield.
 There are some “oysters stouts” which are simply stouts meant to be drunk with oysters, which is fair enough, but that doesn’t seem to be the case here.
 I’m assumed the label means “using oysters” as opposed to “containing oysters,” though I could be wrong.
 Don’t the brewers of cider always swear that the occasional dead rat improves the flavor no end?

 So I’m guessing that the good folks at Iwate Kura use oyster shells in the fining of the stout, the way others use isinglass to clarify beer and wine, though I have yet to see a bottle of Pinot Grigio with the words “made with the swim bladders of fish” on the label.

 How did it taste?
 Well frankly a bit thin and one note, and not much of a head, but it was nice enough: it would have gone well with some oysters.